Pita Paraone

 Rewiti Pomare Kingi "Pita" Paraone MNZM (30 November 1945 – 26 August 2019) was a New Zealand politician and chairman of the Waitangi National Trust Board.
 He was a member of the New Zealand First party.

 Early life and family

-Paraone was born on 30 November 1945 in Kawakawa in the Northland Region.
+Paraone was born at Kawakawa on 30 November 1945, the son of Kathleen and Tamati Paraone.
 He received his education at Motatau District High School and Bay of Islands College.
-He had a Diploma in Business Development from the University of Auckland, and a Diploma in Social Work from Victoria University of Wellington.
+He earned a Diploma in Business Development at the University of Auckland, and a Diploma in Social Work at Victoria University of Wellington.
 He also attended the Henley Management College in Henley-on-Thames, England.

+In 1966, Paraone married Elva Joyce Moore, and the couple went on to have three children.

 Before entering politics, Paraone had a long career in public service spanning several decades.
 He was a regional director for Te Puni Kōkiri, the Ministry of Maori Development.
-In the 1997 New Year Honours, he was appointed a Member of the New Zealand Order of Merit, for services to Māori and the community.
+In 1990, he was awarded the New Zealand 1990 Commemoration Medal, and in the 1997 New Year Honours, he was appointed a Member of the New Zealand Order of Merit, for services to Māori and the community.
 He lived in Pakuranga during his first period in parliament.

-Paraone was married with three children.